Miami Investor Immigration Attorneys

 Under the 1990 Immigration Act, Congress has set aside up to 10,000 visas per year for alien investors in new commercial enterprises that create employment for ten thousand qualified individuals.
 There are two groups of investors under the program – those who invest at least $500,000.00 in “targeted employment areas” (rural areas or areas experiencing high unemployment of at least 150% of the national average rate) and those who invest $1,000,000 anywhere else.
 A person may also invest through a regional center where he can show job creation directly or indirectly.

 The United States offers a limited number of investor immigration visas to applicants each year, so the competition can be intense.
 You can increase your chances of obtaining an investor immigration visa by hiring investor immigration attorneys to help you complete the paperwork and make sure that you meet all of the relevant regulations.

-If you are planning to invest in a business in the United States, Mark E. Fried, P.A. can help you accomplish your goals.
+If you are planning to invest in a business in the United States, Fried Law, P.A. can help you accomplish your goals.
 Please contact (305) 371-7079 today in Miami to make an appointment with immigration attorneys who understand investor visas.